ziapeltagames/six-winters/docs/BRAINSTORMING.md

+# 01/27/23

+## Edits

+* Forager's Tome: misprint re: forager's toad

+## Rules

+* When a threat track goes up a level, shuffle unlocked cards with discard, place on top.
+At end of year, place all discards under draw pile.

 # 10/22/22

 Thinking of switching over to a starting position of 2 (the last 2 space on every track) for all threats.